harshiniamutha/Educational_Initatives/design-patterns/design_patterns/creational/builder/README.md

 # Builder

-    - "Build an object step by step, and get the final product at the end."
+Build an object step by step, and get the final product at the end.

 Code Flow Explanation: